mutoo/axidraw-web/README.md

 ## Play it on browsers:

-The latest version is deployed at https://axidraw.mutoo.im , you don't need to install or run anything to use it.
-Just open the web app and plug in the Axidraw on your machine to play it.
+The latest version is deployed at https://axidraw.mutoo.im , you don't need to install any software or plugins to use it.
+Just open the website and plug the AxiDraw on your machine to plot any svg with it.

+### Other Apps

-The debugger is at https://axidraw.mutoo.im/debugger.html if you want to play with low-level ebb command.
+Try the [Debugger](https://axidraw.mutoo.im/debugger.html) if you want to play with low-level ebb command.

-The composer is at https://axidraw.mutoo.im/composer.html for ppl wondering how the pen plotter singing.
+Try the [Composer](https://axidraw.mutoo.im/composer.html) if you wondering how the pen plotter singing.

 ## Run locally